As of 06/26/2025

 Throwbacks | Throwbacks hurt post breakout performance.
 The link to the left defines a throwback and this link discusses performance. |

 The figure shows an example of an Adam & Adam double bottom chart pattern.
-The two Adam bottoms are pointed needles with a good rise between them (point B) and they appear after a downward price trend.
+The two bottoms have a good rise between them (point B) and they appear after a downward price trend.
 The Adam & Adam double bottom confirms as a valid chart pattern when price closes above point B, shown as the lower horizontal blue line.

 -- Thomas Bulkowski